severalnines/docs/components.rst

 For MySQL-based clusters, CMON Controller requires MySQL client to connect to CMON database.
 This package usually comes by default when installing MySQL server required by CMON database.

-For MongoDB/TokuMX cluster, the CMON Controller requires to have both MySQL and MongoDB client packages installed and correctly defined in CMON configuration file on ``mysql_basedir`` and ``mongodb_basedir`` option.
+For MongoDB cluster, the CMON Controller requires to have both MySQL and MongoDB client packages installed and correctly defined in CMON configuration file on ``mysql_basedir`` and ``mongodb_basedir`` option.

 For PostgreSQL, the CMON controller doesn't require any PostgreSQL clients installed on the node.
 All PostgreSQL commands will be executed locally on the managed PostgreSQL node via SSH.

-If users deploy using the deployment package generated from the Severalnines Cluster Configurator, this should be configured automatically.

 ClusterControl REST API (CMONAPI)
 ---------------------------------